 Instead of dramatic archetypes, you get…people.
 Just normal people.
 And that’s not only enough, it’s necessary.

-Audio can communicate a focused and unbiased understanding without visual distractions.
+Audio can communicate a focused and unbiased understanding without the visual distractions of video.

 One of the reasons audio is especially good at revealing personal truths is because it hides the visual cues that can result in snap judgements.
 You don’t see the MAGA hat, the colour of the speaker’s skin, or the facial tattoos.
 All you hear are the voices—voices filled with intent, with joy or with surprise.
 You hear the highs and lows.
 Audio bypasses the visual stereotypes and connects us to the real person beneath.